rnieblesealo/niko/README.md

 Basically, floor props will work almost exactly like I'm thinking obstacles should, except you can't collide with them :)

 - References are not assignable, so the floor prop textures array must use `std::reference_wrapper`

+---

+When adding floors, the initializer currently adds 2 with the correct consistent dimensions The floor moving logic assumes they are all the same width If we ever change the initializer's logic to allow multiple floor textures, this will be an issue!